 On our Counselling and Psychotherapy degree you will work with actual clients and specialise in a person-centred experiential mode of therapy.
 On successful completion of the programme you will be professionally qualified as a counsellor and psychotherapist.

 We also offer a non-qualifying degree in Critical Approaches to Counselling and Psychotherapy.
-This course introduces you to different models of counselling, enables you to participate in personal development activities, and develops the empathic and groupwork skills needed for employment in the helping professions.
+This course introduces you to different models of counselling, enables you to participate in personal development activities, and develops the empathic skills and effective group work needed for employment in the helping professions.

 The Faculty of Health, Social Care and Medicine is one of the leading providers of education and training for health and social care professionals in the North West of England.